pipelinedave/pipelinedave.github.io/jekyll/_posts/2025-05-08-Copilot-Todo-System-Hands-Off-Task-Manager.md

 ### Try It Out and Share Your Experience

-I’d love to hear how this system works for you and what improvements you’d suggest.
+I'd love to hear how this system works for you and what improvements you'd suggest.
 Feel free to fork the repository, adapt it to your needs, and let me know your thoughts.
 Together, we can make task management a breeze for developers everywhere.

 Happy coding!